nshomron/hoobari/README.md

 *Hoobari* is based on a [Bayesian](http://en.wikipedia.org/wiki/Bayesian_inference) algorithm in which each cfDNA fragment has its own probability of being fetal.
 Its output is a standard Variant Calling Format ([VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) file, that can be further assessed by many bioinformatical tools.

-One of *Hoobari*'s main goals is to create a general framework for the process of noninvasive fetal genotyping, that follows existing standards and is compatible with other bioinformatical tools. *Hoobari*'s working process is therefore similar to that of other variant callers.
-This modular workflow conveniently allows the introduction of future improvements.
+One of *Hoobari*'s main goals is to create a general framework for the process of noninvasive fetal genotyping, that follows existing standards and is compatible with other bioinformatical tools. *Hoobari*'s workflow is therefore similar to that of other variant callers, and conveniently allows the introduction of future improvements.
 Hopefully, it will make this field more accessible for other researchers.

 ## Obtaining